jfdlv/react-atm/README.md

-# Getting Started with Create React App
+# Created using "Create React App"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+IMPORTANT: before you can run it you need to run `npm install`

 ## Available Scripts